sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/README.md

 China, while having a very large stretch of very high elevation land, still has to deal with quite a bit of water during S1 -> S2, and not only along the lines you see here - it potentially has to deal with ocean spilling over from Russia.

 ![china](img/beijing.png "china rotation path")

+Beijing rotates to the end of the yellow line during S1 -> S2.

 ![china](img/china-elevation-1.png "china elevation")

 Beijing: